Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that the system automatically transitions past-due visits from `pending` to `unsuccessful` and from `in_progress` to `completed_flagged` when appropriate.

+**Preconditions:**
+- Visits exist with past dates (pending) or past exit times (in_progress)
+- Background job or cron system is configured
+- Auto-fix process is implemented
+- Audit logging system is configured
+- Notification system is available

 **Actions:**
 - Step 1: Create a visit with status 'pending' and past date
 - Step 2: Verify system background job or cron runs